uPagge/uPagge/README.md

 💻 I'm currently working in TSC.

-:robot: Most of the time I'm writing on Python and Go, sometimes JavaScript
+:robot: Most of the time I'm writing on Java.

 :rocket: I love pet-projects!
-They help me grow professionally all my life
+They help me grow professionally all my life :)

 :email: You can shoot me an email at upagge@mail.ru